• Skip to primary navigation

 That stuck with me.
 As I started to get hungry for cheese sticks, I wondered how this would work.
 I did try just Cheez-Its® as the breading.

-They were good, but adding a bit of Progresso Italian Breadcrumbs really sealed the deal for me, This recipe turned into a snack that I really enjoy.
+They were good but adding a bit of Progresso Italian Breadcrumbs really sealed the deal for me.
+This recipe turned into a snack that I really enjoy.

 Italian Breadcrumbs

 I decided to add some Progresso Italian Breadcrumbs as the Cheez-Its® alone needed a bit of help.
-Italian is great, as it has an assortment of flavorings and herbs that put a nice finishing touch on these cheese sticks.
+Italian is excellent, as it has an assortment of flavorings and herbs that put a nice finishing touch on these cheese sticks.

 You can use other breadcrumbs or even omit them.
 I think my recommendation, however, provides the best flavor and consistency while giving a bit of that tasty Cheez-It® flavor.